Icosa-dev/Alzipar-Dictionary/Rules/Grammar and Word Order/WordOrder.md

 For example to describe "Three tasty large, fresh, black coffees" in the language would be *Tirah Kopiun Lakirin Kabirin Friskin Aswadin* which translates literally to "Three coffee tasty big fresh black".

 Prepositions are always put before and connected to a verb.
 For example the sentence "The fish swam towards the turtle" would be translated as *Lejn-sumaka al-Simakun al-Fekrunan* (literally: "Towards-swam the fish the turtle").
+The exception to this is when there is no verb.